devosc/docker/README.md

 EXTRA_HOSTS=example.com:192.16.10.10,example2.com:192.16.10.11
 ```
 ## Build Args
-To use a specific `stretch/apache` [PHP Docker image](https://hub.docker.com/_/php/), set the `RELEASE_VERSION` build argument in the `docker-compose.yml` file.
-To install Xdebug and npm, set their attributes to true.
+To use a specific [PHP Docker image](https://hub.docker.com/_/php/), set the `RELEASE_VERSION` build argument in the `docker-compose.yml` file.
+To install Xdebug, npm and yarn, set their attributes to true.
 ```
 args:
   - XDEBUG=true
   - NODE_JS=true
+  - YARN=true
   - RELEASE_VERSION=apache
 ```
 There are other build arguments available for Composer, WP-CLI, the document root, user and group.
 Trailing URL slashes can be removed and the Apache log level can be set to debug.